I love writing fantasy, humorous prose, and poetry (especially about food and fairy tales)! Here are some of my published works:

 Polk Street Review

 The Polk Street Review is a collection of memoirs, poetry, song lyrics, fiction, nonfiction, and images with a connection to Noblesville, Indiana.
 Each piece is either by someone with a Noblesville connection or the content/subject matter has a Noblesville connection.
 Founded by authors Kurt Meyer and Bill Kenley, PSR is now headed by my artist partner-in-crime, Alys Caviness-Gober.
 I assist as her willing lackey and co-editor.
-One of my short stories and one poem appear in the 2017 edition.
+Some of my poetry and short stories appear in these – as well as my husband’s.